pvlib/pvanalytics/docs/api.rst

 Orientation
 -----------

-Whether a system has a fixed orientation or is equipped with a tracker can be determined by examining power or POA irradiance on days that are relatively sunny.
-Two functions are provided that operate on power or POA irradiance to identify system orientation on a daily basis.
-These functions can tell you whether a day matches the profile of a fixed system or system with a single-axis tracker; however, care should be taken when interpreting negation of the output (i.e. looking for days when the tracker is not functioning) since other factors such as weather may interfere with classification.
+System orientation refers to mounting type (fixed or tracker) and the azimuth and tilt of the mounting.
+A system's orientation can be determined by examining power or POA irradiance on days that are relatively sunny.

+ This module provides functions that operate on power or POA irradiance to identify system orientation on a daily basis.
+These functions can tell you whether a day's profile matches that of a fixed system or system with a single-axis tracker.

+Care should be taken when interpreting function output since other factors such as malfunctioning trackers can interfere with identification.

 To get a better understanding of when a single-axis is not working (stuck in a fixed orientation) it may be possible to combine output